Young Pioneer Tours

 Morning

-• Breakfast at the hotel and visit the National Museum of Saudi Arabia – first opened in 1999, the design of this museum was inspired by the form and colours of the sand dunes of the “Red Sands” located outside Riyadh.
+• Breakfast at the hotel and visit the National Museum of Saudi Arabia.
+First opened in 1999, the design of this museum was inspired by the form and colours of the sand dunes of the “Red Sands” located outside Riyadh.
 The museum showcases 14 pre-Islamic Arabian kingdoms that had existed in the Arabian Peninsula from 5 BC till 700 AD.
 It also includes a unification hall which shows the establishment of modern Kingdom of Saudi Arabia by King Abdul Aziz Al-Saud after he captured Riyadh.
 A hand written Quran is also in display.

-• Make our way up all the way up the Kingdom Tower – a 99-story (302.3 meters) skyscraper overlooking Riyadh.
+• Make your way up all the way up the Kingdom Tower – a 99-story (302.3 meters) skyscraper overlooking Riyadh.
 It is the world’s third tallest building with a hole after the Shanghai World Financial Centre.
 Below is one of the most popular malls in the country where we’ll have lunch.

 Afternoon